pranay85singh/test-cloud-samples/CreditCardValidation/CreditCardValidation-UITest/README.md

 **Note:** In a production environment the keystore file should not be included in source code control.
 It contains confidential information that is used to sign your application and should be protected.
 The keystore is only included in this example for demonstration purposes.

-The bash script `testcloud-submit-example.sh` demonstrates how to compile the APK, sign it, generate a *signing information* file, and then submit the APK using that signing information file.
-The signing information file, `testserver.si`, is also included in this sample.
-It is save to include signing information file in source code control.

-The signing information file was created with the following command line (the environment variables were initialized in the bash script):

-    mono test-cloud.exe gen-sign-info $APK_FINAL ./creditcardvalidation-example.keystore $KEYSTORE_PASS uitest_sample $ALIAS_PASS --dir ./